Dre Campbell Farm

 The first recipe, which is easy and simple, requires only water, onions, and patience.

 To begin, chop one medium-sized onion into small pieces.
-Removing the skin is unnecessary since you will strain pieces later.
+Removing the skin is unnecessary since you will strain the pieces later.

 Next, blend the chopped onion in some water.
 For every cup of water, use one medium onion.